mikeizbicki/cmc-csci143/topic_04_SQL_1/README.md

 ## Announcements

-1. We're about 1 week behind previous classes
-    1. due to extra focus on bash/git/lambda server
-    1. still on a good pace
-    1. probably lecture this Friday

-1. Assignments:
+1. Due tonight @ midnight:
+    1. twitter coronavirus  (25/46 submitted)
-    1. Extend flask-on-docker due date to Sunday (19 Feb)
+    1. flask-on-docker      (13/46 submitted)

-    1. No late penalty applied to `lab_02_docker` (everyone got 4/4)
-    1. (Almost) No more docker weirdness!!!
-    1. THERE WILL BE NO EXTENSIONS FOR THE NEXT HOMEWORK ON SQL!
+1. Recall:
+    1. ```
+       late penalty = 2**(# days late - 1)
+       ```
+    1. Very little partial credit awarded.
+        Usually better to submit correct work late than incorrect work on time.

 1. Outline of the rest of the class:
-    1. 3 weeks: how to make SQL correct
+    1. 4 weeks: how to make SQL correct
+        - most important section of the course
+            - covers the SQL material commonly found in data science technical interviews
+        - material much more straightforward
+            - no integration of many concepts which have only loosely been covered in class
+            - no fighting weird error messages
+            - the purpose of covering docker was so that we could introduce PostgreSQL
-        - 3 hw
+        - 3 hw/quizzes
         - midterm (SQL only, no docker)
+            - takehome exam (tentatively Mar 7-12)
+            - scores usually very good
-    1. 6 weeks: how to make SQL (and other things) fast
+    1. 6 weeks: how to make SQL fast

 ## Lecture